J. P. McManus: Horse racing

-His first horse was Cill Dara, named after the county in Ireland.
-McManus's first Cheltenham Festival winner was a horse called Mister Donovan in 1982.
-Former champion jockey Jonjo O'Neill trains some of his horses at the Jackdaws Castle facility, which McManus owns.
-McManus's horse Don't Push It, ridden by McCoy and trained by O'Neill, won the 2010 Grand National Steeplechase.
+McManus has also had success in the Grand National.
+Don't Push It, ridden by McCoy and trained by O'Neill, won the 2010 Grand National Steeplechase.
 In 2021 McManus won the Grand National for a second time with his horse Minella Times, ridden by Rachael Blackmore and trained by Henry De Bromhead.
+In 2024 McManus won the Grand National for a third time with his horse I Am Maximus, ridden by Paul Townend and trained by Willie Mullins.